-Elvira Hellenpart Portfolio
+Elvira Hellenpart Project

 What drew her to UX design?
-In her own words;
+In her own words:

 “As a marketer between the product and the users, I learned how important user experience is.
 I was interested in investigating why people would lose interest in the product, which led me to realize the importance of product improvement and reflecting on possible solutions.
 This is what I want to do: create meaningful products and help companies to get there”.